Back | Home | Aller à version française

 4C2.
 Pre-indicial cleavages and post-indicial cleavages

-An anthropogeny must start by evaluating the performances of abductive inferences.
-They are very quick, as they handle signs and that these signs, depleting in their semiotic thematization, must not consider the weight that slows all technical actions.
-Their diversification is very wide too, as much as indiciality (indicium) is blurred.
+An anthropogeny must therefore start by evaluating the performances of abductive inferences.
+They are very quick, as they handle signs and that these signs, depleting themselves in their semiotic thematization, must not consider the weight that slows all technical actions.
+Their diversification is very wide too, as indiciality (indicium) is so blurred.

-But this double ease is limited by cleavages, which offer inferences, but embarrass them at the same time.
-We noted <2A2> that Homo's sensorial nervous system, like that of the animal, receives its signals by reinforcing peaks, by depressing slopes, therefore by creating stable attraction basins of stimuli; to this first cleavage we must add the behavioural canalisations of the motor nervous system and the organs animated by it.
-Thus, any brain distributes in neuronic synodies that only subsist when they are inserted rather precisely amongst other synodies in a consistent system.
-On the other hand, for technician Homo, technique reinforces nervous cleavages by organising its *woruld into protocols and panoplies.
+But this double ease of indicial abductions is limited by cleavages, which offer inferences, but embarrass them at the same time.
+Firstly, we noted <2A2> that Homo's sensorial nervous system, like that of the animal, receives its signals by reinforcing peaks, by depressing slopes, therefore by creating stable attraction basins of stimuli.
+Secondly, to this first cleavage we must add the behavioral canalizations of the motor nervous system and the organs that it animates.
+Thus, any brain is distributed in neuronic synodies that only subsist when they are inserted rather precisely amongst other synodies in a consistent system.
+Thirdly, for technician Homo, technique reinforces nervous cleavages by organizing its *woruld into protocols and panoplies.

-It is probably this stability of cleavages that explains why hominid specimens evolved so little during the two million years of the lower palaeolithic, particularly in the treatment of the stone.
-To become fecund, to enjoy a tekemèria pregnance, abductions seems to need to be encouraged by induction and deduction, which probably suppose detailed language <16, 17>, and not only massive language <10D>.
-Therefore, indicial abduction bears a promising original experience, but not yet experimentation - rightly language-related, whether the language is spoken or gestural.
+It is probably this stability of cleavages that explains why hominid specimens evolved so little during the two million years of the lower Paleolithic, particularly in the treatment of the stone.
+To become fecund, to enjoy a tekemèria pregnance, abductions seem to need to be encouraged by induction and deduction, which probably suppose detailed language <16, 17>, and not only massive language <10D>.
+Therefore, indicial abduction bears a promising original experience, but not yet experimentation - properly language-related, whether the language is spoken or gestural.

 4D.
 Magic sliding: semiotic >> technical; technical>>semiotic.
 Fetish.
 Things (causes).
 Concrete vs abstract